ErikOSorensen/mmkariv/README.md

 Calculating the revealed preference statistics (in particular the CCEI for Expected Utility) is slow. the current setup parallelizes and runs separate branches for each participant.
-Running 12 processes in parallel on a 2017 workstation, each branch takes on average a bit more than 20 minutes, so there are about 30 individuals processed per hour, or about 10-12 hours in total for this task.
+Running 12 processes in parallel on a 2017 workstation (Xeon E-2136 & 3.3GHz, 40GB memory), each branch takes on average a bit more than 20 minutes, so there are about 30 individuals processed per hour, or about 12 hours in total for this task with memory usage at about 25 GB.

-Given the revealed preference statistics, Approximate time needed to reproduce all the analyses on a desktop machine (2023) is trivial.
+Given the revealed preference statistics, the time needed to reproduce the analyses is trivial (less than a minute).

 ## Description of programs/code